Waleedoff/FinaleProject-Back_End-/README(new).md

 ## Idea:
-This project will help  students or devlopers find the common mistakes in the mastering python or django framework.
+( PYTHON_ERROR ) This project will help  students or devlopers find the common mistakes in the mastering python or django framework.

 ## Inspiration:
 Facilitate the learning and find the mistakes for your own framework.